Frequently Asked Questions

 A. We reject hundreds of projects every single month!
 The deluge of content that established agencies like ours get would make you think we don’t have time to pay attention.
 In real life, cream rises to the top.
 We conscientiously consider every nonfiction idea that comes our way, using a specific, well-honed screening process.
 If we’re turning you down, it means that in our opinion, your book is highly unlikely to sell for much money.
 Most of the time, that’s because you do not have an adequate platform – a “fan base” of people who love your work.
 (For information on getting a fan base/building your proposal, click here.)
 Since all reputable agents work on 100% straight commission, we can’t take careless risks.
-If we say yes, we believe we can sell it.
-If we say no, we believe not only that we cannot sell it but that it cannot be sold at this time by any US agent.
+Your platform will be the #1 thing that convinces a publisher to acquire your book.

 Q. Ouch!
 That’s really cruel!
 You’re missing the big picture.
 If you just get me a good publisher, I just know my book will be a best seller!

 A. If we had a nickel for every time an author whose book never sold told us that!
 Here’s the stark reality of American publishing at this time in history: if you as an author don’t have a platform for your topic (such as media exposure, lots of speaking engagements, huge internet presence, major corporation behind you, previous book sold a lot of copies, etc.) your chances of getting a good deal with a major publisher are microscopic.
 Publishers do not take risks anymore on unproven, unknown authors.
 We strongly recommend you build your platform and THEN sell your book.
-We can HELP YOU build a marketing platform that grows your presence on your topic, makes you money and increases your visibility.
-Call 800-278-8706 for help OR click here to find out how to arrange a consultation with agent Wendy Keller.
+If you want real-time, intense, fast help building your platform faster, click here to find out how to arrange a consultation with agent Wendy Keller.

 Q. Why don’t you sell fiction, Christian, juvenile, illustrated, poetry, true crime and other categories of books?
 My stuff is really, really good!
 You should be more open-minded!

 A. An agency nurtures and cultivates extremely valuable relationships with key editors.
 Our senior agent Wendy Keller has been “doing lunch” with important New York editors since 1989.
 The editors we work with specialize in the same kinds of books we sell.
 Asking a nonfiction agent to represent a children’s book or fiction is sort of like asking your dentist to take a look at your ingrown toenail.
-Totally different specialties.
+Same job title, but totally different specialties.